Updated: Jan 26, 2022

 Your understanding of the law regarding bank and credit card transactions is crucial, even more so if you are being advised that something is perfectly legal when, in fact, it is not.
 If you knowingly participate in providing false information to a bank or other financial organization, even if you are not the one who actually completes the activity, you can be charged and ultimately convicted of bank fraud and conspiracy to commit bank fraud.

 Per the U.S. Code, Title 18, Part 1, Chapter 63, Subsection 1349 -- Any person who attempts or conspires to commit any offense under this chapter shall be subject to the same penalties as those prescribed for the offense, the commission of which was the object of the attempt or conspiracy.

 In my own business, I demand transparency and accountability for all data that I process to a client's account.
-I work very hard to assist you in building an accurate and complete profile to get you to your goal, which includes verification of any data that sent to D&B® about your business.
-It is for this reason that I research the Secretary of State filings for your company, pull comprehensive information about you, and also detailed reports about your current business credit profile.
+I work very hard to assist you in building an accurate and complete profile to get you to your goal, which includes verification of any data that sent to D&B about your business.
+It is for this reason that I research the Secretary of State filings for my clients, pull comprehensive information about you, and review detailed reports about your current business credit profile.

-LESSON: If you are providing data about your business to any creditor, vendor, bureau, or agency, be sure you can back it up with detailed verification, because you may need to if there is ever any question about your business history.
+LESSON: If you are providing data about your business to any creditor, vendor, bureau or agency, be sure you can back it up with detailed verification, because you may actually need to do so if there is ever a question about your business history.